-People who break over the pain they caused others, and whose hearts churn over turning Jesus’ name into a mockery, do NOT continue to abuse or pursue excuses.
+People who break over the pain they caused others, and whose hearts churn over their actions turning Jesus’ name into a mockery, do NOT continue to abuse or pursue excuses.
 They will submit to accountability and consequences.
-No one who abuses a spouse and is honestly repentant will demand s/he stay, harass, or otherwise make life difficult any more.
-A truly sorry former abuser will make restitution, honor earlier promises, and keep covenants they once broke even if they get nothing in return.
+No one who abuses a spouse and is honestly repentant will demand s/he stay, harass, or otherwise make life difficult anymore.
+A truly sorry former abuser will make restitution, honor earlier promises, and keep covenants they once broke – even if they get nothing in return.

 Does that sound like too much to ask?
-Yet that is precisely what is demanded of victims.
-Support the abusive church leader, don’t stir up trouble.
-Stay with your spouse, submit to harm, and by all means keep those promises you made at your wedding.
-You know, “for better or worse.”
+Yet that is precisely what is demanded of victims, isn’t it?
+Victims are told to support the abusive church leader, don’t stir up trouble, stay with your spouse, submit to harm, and by all means, keep those promises you made at your wedding such as to stick it out “for better or worse.”

 I do not know if the rapes became public at the young woman’s church or if the abuser confessed.
 I have seen abusers claim remorse and return to their evil ways.
 So beware.
 Wolves really do know how to dress and talk like sheep.